thedude12354/Plan0/README.md

   d.
 Return log in
 2. Calander integration and Class info
   a.
 Working Schedule that will display current class/room number and next class/room number.
 Along with time.
   b.
+Calander
-Option to add assignments to calander(student and teacher)
+    - Option to add assignments to calander(student and teacher)
+    - Reminders for upcoming assignments
+    - Mark assignments as finished or not